 The process for the desktop app is the same:

-Our new in-app chat feature is currently in the internal testing phase and we anticipate an official release within the next month or so.
+Evolving from VoIP provider to Unified Communications provider, Yay.com's new in-app chat feature is currently in the internal testing phase and we anticipate an official release before the end of the year.
 Expect to be able to instantly message anyone in your team from a secure environment; create team groups; start message threads and send images and videos for collaboration.
 All of this will be possible from the desktop or mobile hub you already use to initiate calls to colleagues, customers and clients, resulting in a unified communications solution for you and your business.
 Stay tuned for more information on our in-app chat features and when you can expect an official release.

 Your shortcodes can be configured online in your Yay.com dashboard.
 Head to Voice → Config → Shortcodes